Company: US Treasury, Financial Crimes Enforcement Network

 WHO MAY BE CONSIDERED: U.S. citizens; no prior Federal experience is required.

-Become part of the team that safeguards the financial system from the abuses of financial crime.
+JOB SUMMARY: Become part of the team that safeguards the financial system from the abuses of financial crime.
 At the Financial Crimes Enforcement Network, we are at the forefront in preventing and detecting terrorist financing, money laundering, and other financial crime.
 Serve at the nation's financial intelligence unit and protect the United States financial system from criminals and terrorist financiers.

 The Financial Crimes Enforcement Network (FinCEN) is seeking a Senior Analyst (Systems and Methods) who will report to the Associate Director of the Analysis and Liaison Division.
 The Incumbent shall serve as an advisor to the analytical business units, providing guidance in the planning, development, coordination, and application of advanced analytical systems and methodologies designed to detect and deter illicit financial activity.
 The Senior Analyst will define business requirements, develop investigative methodologies, and leverage advanced analytical capabilities to assist the business units improve the utilization of FinCEN Records and other large scale data sources.
 The Incumbent will assist in the implementation of business models and automated systems designed to enhance the efficiency, effectiveness, and value of the organization's analytical resources in support of FinCEN's law enforcement, regulatory, and intelligence community stakeholders.